 Enjoy exquisite plant-based Italian dishes at this deli restaurant located in Central.
 Although their dishes are pricier, this fine-dining joint is the perfect location for business meetings, romantic dates and private functions.
 Here you’ll find a wide variety of Italian food from spaghetti to risotto to ravioli.

 Mirror & Vegan Concept have engineered their dishes to “coax the most savory, meaty flavors from plant-based produce.”
-They pride themselves on making customers forget that they aren’t eating meat, and pack in all the flavors necessary to make your dish taste amazing, without any of the guilt.
+Hailed as one of best vegetarian restaurants in Hong Kong, they pride themselves on making customers forget that they aren’t eating meat, and they pack in all the flavors necessary to make your dish taste amazing, without any of the guilt.

 Address: 9/F, 118 Queen’s Road Central, Central

 Located in Tsim Sha Tsui is Kailash Parbat, another popular Indian vegetarian eatery.
-Unlike Woodlands and Sangeetha, Kailash Parbat specializes specifically in providing the best North Indian food to its patrons.
-The restaurant also has locations in multiple major countries around the world, including Singapore, India, United Kingdom, Australia, Canada and the United States.
-Their vast selection of chaats, noodles, flatbreads and drinks make this restaurant a must-visit for social gatherings.
+Unlike Woodlands and Sangeetha, Kailash Parbat specializes primarily in North Indian cuisine.
+The restaurant also boasts many locations worldwide, including in Singapore, India, the United Kingdom, Australia, Canada and the United States.
+Their vast selection of chaats, noodles, flatbreads and North Indian drinks make this restaurant a must-visit for vegetarians in Hong Kong.

-Operating in two branches in Hong Kong, Three Virtues offers some of the best mok-food Hong Kong has to offer.
-Established in 2003, this restaurant incorporates the values and beliefs of the Confucian and Buddhist cultures into their dishes.
+Operating two branches in Hong Kong, Three Virtues offers some of the best mok-food Hong Kong has to offer.
+Established in 2003, this restaurant incorporates the values and beliefs of the Confucian and Buddhist cultures into its dishes.
 Their main purpose is to “produce food while lives are preserved.”

 Located in Discovery Bay, this vegan bar and grill offers all kinds of cuisine, from Lebanese to Mexican to Indian to American.
-Hemingways was first established in 2006 as a Caribbean bar and BBQ restaurant.
-However, as the restaurant started offering more mainstream dishes and ownership changed, they made a radical change to their menu and became 100% plant-based.
+Hemingway’s was first established in 2006 as a Caribbean bar and BBQ restaurant.
+However, as the restaurant started offering more mainstream dishes and its ownership changed, it made a radical change to its menu and became 100% plant-based.

-Hemingways use their “plant-based menu to encourage people to try plant-based food without preaching.”
+Hemingway’s aims to use their “plant-based menu to encourage people to try plant-based food without preaching.”
 Every weekend, the bar and grill hosts live music sessions featuring local bands, creating a fun and lively atmosphere.
-Their impressive range of different cuisines – all plant-based – makes this the perfect place to enjoy great food and music with friends and family.
+Their impressive range of different cuisines makes this the perfect place to enjoy great food and music with friends and family.

 Address: Shop G09, G/F, D’Deck, DB Plaza, Discovery Bay